 - Super forearm machine for the wrist flexor and extensor muscles (added in 1996)

 You do not need to follow the list.
 As long as you can exercise the same muscle groups, you will be able to get more from that swing.
-However, much sure you chose a good golf grip.
+However, much sure you choose a good golf grip.
 This will make all the exercise much easier when you actually play!

 Strength training with flexibility training